-An important lesson that took me my entire 24 years to fully embrace is that I am not the standard for what is right and wrong, for how people should and shouldn't react, or for what people should and shouldn't do.
+An important lesson that took me my entire 24 years to fully embrace is that I am not the standard for what is right and wrong, for how people should and shouldn't react, or for what people should and shouldn't do - despite my constant good intentions and self-proclaimed ability to understand and feel for other people.

 Thoughts like "If he loved me he'd do this" or "If she was sorry she'd act this way" often actually translate to "If I were him and loved me I'd do this" and "If I was sorry I'd act this way."